 If you are not a citizen of the European Union or of an EEA state (Iceland, Lichtenstein, Norway) and you are planning to study in Germany, you must apply for a visa at the German Embassy in your home country BEFORE you come to Germany.
 Without proof of a valid study visa for Germany universities are not allowed to enrol you.

-Please contact the German Embassy in your home country to find out whether you need a visa or not.
+Please contact the German Embassy in your home country to find out whether you need a visa.

-Information from the Ausländerbehörde (Alien’s Office) Berlin about studying in Germany (in German).
+Information from the Ausländerbehörde (Foreigners´ Registration Office ) Berlin about studying in Germany (in German).

-According to § 41 AufenthV citizens of certain countries can enter Germany without a visa, such as citizens from Australia, Israel, Japan, Canada, New Zealand, South Korea and the US.
-The same applies to citizens from Andorra, Brazil, El Salvador, Honduras, Monaco and San Marino who do not seek employment in Germany.
-According to §§ 28 and 56 Abs.
-2 AufenthV citizens from Switzerland do not need to apply for an entry visa.
+Citizens of certain countries such as citizens from Australia, Israel, Japan, Canada, New Zealand, South Korea and the USA can enter Germany without a visa.
+The same applies to citizens from Andorra, Brazil, El Salvador, Honduras, Monaco and San Marino as Long as they do not seek employment in Germany.
+Swiss citizens do not need to apply for an entry visa.

 Submission of a Valid Study Visa for Your Enrolment